-If the iconic New York Café, located right across the street from here, offers a journey back in time, then Horizont Café shows off Budapest's contemporary self.
-This circle-shaped café and breakfast restaurant with floor-to-ceiling windows used to be a movie theater's ticket office until 1999.
-Now, following a recent gut renovation, the handsome interior features mid-century modern and Art Deco furnishings complete with hanging globe lamps, vivid colors, and brass finishes.
-Central to the space is the coffee counter, where a couple of baristas ground, brew, and serve everything from filter coffees (€3) to espressos (€2) made with lightly roasted beans imported from places like Colombia, Ethiopia, and Burundi.
+If the iconic New York Café, located right across the street from here, offers a journey back in time, then Horizont Café shows off Budapest's contemporary side.
+This hip café and breakfast restaurant with floor-to-ceiling windows used to be a movie theater's ticket office.
+Following a gut renovation, the round interior features mid-century modern and Art Deco furnishings complete with hanging globe lamps, vivid colors, and brass finishes.
+Central to the space is the coffee counter, where a couple of baristas ground, brew, and serve filter coffees and espresso-based drinks.

 The perfectly runny scrambled eggs come speckled with chive and jazzed up with crispy bacon and marinated shallots.
 Also good is the French toast, enlivened with fresh seasonal fruits.
 Price points are steep hence the customers consist mainly of chic Millennial tourists.
 Breakfast is served daily until 4 p.m. but they're closed on Sundays.